Weakly Supervised Concept Map Generation through Task-Guided Graph Translation: Introduction

-Inspired by both traditional methods and \textit{doc2graph}, we propose a graph translation based neural concept map generation framework that simultaneously leverages existing NLP pipelines and receives weak supervision from downstream tasks, dubbed as \textbf{GT-D2G} (Graph Translation based Document-To-Graph).
-The integration of NLP pipelines effectively assists \textit{GT-D2G} to address the semantic incompleteness issue of \textit{doc2graph} by introducing both words and phrases as concept candidates.
-Meanwhile, the initial semantic rich graphs constructed by the NLP pipeline bring in \textit{a priori} knowledge from the linguistic side, thus alleviating the label inefficient issue of \textit{doc2graph}.
-In \textit{GT-D2G}, concepts and their interactions are generated iteratively through a sequence of nodes and adjacency vectors, which ensures deeper coupling between nodes and links for more meaningful results, and resolves the fixed size issue of doc2graph.
-On the other hand, guided by the weak supervision from downstream tasks, \textit{GT-D2G} is also able to generate task-oriented concept maps that provide preferable support to specific downstream tasks, while eliminating the redundancy issue of traditional unsupervised methods, specifically through the incorporation of a penalty over content coverage.
-To sum up, concept maps generated by our proposed \textit{GT-D2G} method are task oriented, semantic rich, concise, size flexible and label efficient, as illustrated in Figure \ref{fig:ex_gtd2g}.
+Inspired by both existing methods, we propose a graph translation-based neural concept map generation framework that simultaneously leverages existing NLP pipelines and receives weak supervision from downstream tasks, dubbed as \textbf{GT-D2G} (Graph Translation-based Document To Graph).
+The integration of NLP pipelines effectively assists \gtd to address the semantic incompleteness issue of \dg by introducing both words and phrases as concept candidates.
+Meanwhile, the initial semantic-rich graphs constructed by the NLP pipeline bring in \textit{a priori} knowledge from the linguistic side, thus alleviating the label inefficient issue of \dg.
+In \gtd, concepts and their interactions are generated iteratively through a sequence of nodes and adjacency vectors, which ensures deeper coupling between nodes and links for more meaningful results and resolves the fixed size issue of \dg.
+On the other hand, guided by the weak supervision from downstream tasks, \gtd is also able to generate task-oriented concept maps that provide preferable support to specific downstream tasks, while eliminating the redundancy issue of traditional unsupervised methods, specifically through the incorporation of a penalty over content coverage.
+To sum up, concept maps generated by our proposed \gtd method are task-oriented, semantic-rich, concise, size-flexible, and label-efficient, as illustrated in Fig. \ref{fig:ex_gtd2g}.